-The OS upgrade notifications as well as other OS level notifications have sparked some serious discussion inside test automation ecosystem.
-These notifications and reminders that you should update your OS to the latest and greatest are necessary and often solve variety of issues that apps and other stuff have on OS platform.
-However, from the test automation point of view those can be very tricky as test runs get jammed and huge number of test runs are getting queued.
-We’ve seen this same here at Testdroid and I’ll walk you through some of the basic options that you can use to get rid of those notifications.
+The OS upgrade notifications, as well as other OS-level notifications, have sparked some serious discussion inside test automation ecosystem.
+These notifications and reminders that you should update your OS to the latest and greatest are necessary and often solve a variety of issues that apps and other stuff have on OS platform.
+However, from the test automation point of view, those can be very tricky as test runs get jammed and a huge number of test runs are getting queued.
+I’ll walk you through some of the basic options that you can use to get rid of those notifications.

 Clearly, OS upgrade notifications are meant to be reminders to keep your OS version up to date and including all the possible features that Apple, Google as well as some Android OEMs are pushing into their platforms.
 As said, test automation folks have had issues with these pop-up notifications for various reasons.
 For example, some companies that determined that they should keep some of their devices with the old OS versions and therefore they don’t want to upgrade to the latest version.

 What happens in a case like this?
 They’ll get a notification telling them to upgrade OS version EVERY DAY.
 Even running some large device farms on premises, this causes significant overhead and manual effort to ensure all devices have been checked for notifications.
 ‘Remind Me Later’ on iOS causes the most effort and some DevOps folks have been frustrated with the daily click on that.

 There are a bunch of other reasons why people do not want to upgrade to the latest one but instead let’s take a look on few options that you can do to get test runs running smoothly with this notification issue.

 Use Private or On-Premise Device Farms to Avoid Notification Pop-ups